Full-Stack Developer Roadmap

 Next.js gives React the pieces it's missing — routing, server rendering, data loading, and performance optimization.
 Learn the App Router model and the rendering strategies that make full-stack React actually work.

-Project: Migrate Vault to Next.js: create route groups for the marketing site (/) and the app shell (/app), use server components for the bookmark list, add loading.tsx skeletons, implement /app/collections/[id] with parallel routes for collection detail + bookmark grid, and set up proper metadata for SEO.
+Project: Migrate Vault to Next.js: route groups for marketing (/) and app shell (/app), server components for the bookmark list, loading.tsx skeletons, /app/collections/[id] with parallel routes for collection detail + bookmark grid, full SEO metadata and a sitemap.

 Module 7